Se (instrument)

 The se (瑟) or guse (古瑟) is an ancient plucked zither of Chinese origin.
 It varied in size and construction, but generally had 25–50 strings with moveable bridges and a range of up to five octaves.
 It was one of the most important stringed instruments in China, along with the guqin.
-The se gradually faded out of use, having evolved into the similar zheng.
-Modern versions of the se often resemble the zheng, and attempts have been made to revive the instrument.
+The se gradually faded out of use, with only occasional attempts to revive it, such as Xiong Penglai’s 熊朋來 (1246-1323) publication of the Se Manual (sepu 瑟譜).
+The se was ultimately replaced by the similar zheng; modern reconstructions of the se resemble the zheng.

 History

 An ancient se board with four string posts, dated to the 5th–3rd centuries BC.
 The board is made of wood painted in black and red lacquer, and carved with decorative patterns.
 The strings no longer exist.

 According to legend, the se was created by the god Fuxi.
 It is said that the word for music, yue (樂), is composed of the characters si for silk (絲) and mu for wood (木), and that it is a representation of the instrument.

 Historical accounts of the se begin in the Western Zhou period (1045–771 BC), and was a popular instrument during the Spring and Autumn period (771–476 BC).
 Together with the qin, it is mentioned in the Guan Ju, the famous first poem from the Classic of Poetry (11th–7th centuries BC).
 The se is also mentioned in The Analects of Confucius (5th–3rd centuries BC).
 During the Zhou dynasty, the se was considered an instrument of elites, and was used to play ritualistic music for sacrificial offerings.

 By the Warring States period (5th century BC), the se began developing into early forms of the zheng, another type of plucked zither.
 Thus, the zheng is sometimes considered to be a smaller and more simplified version of the se, with fewer strings.
 Se was very popular in the pre Qin dynasty and the Han dynasty.